influxdata/docs-v2/content/telegraf/v1.22/configure_plugins/aggregator_processor/_index.md

 ---
 title: Transform data with aggregator and processor plugins
-description: Aggregator and processor plugins aggregate and process metrics as they pass through Telegraf.
+description: Aggregator and processor plugins aggregate and process metrics.
 menu:
   telegraf_1_22: